Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

   Slimefun recipes
 - Performance: Should not blow up any servers

-The new system should also be completely backwards compatible with the old.
+The new recipe system should also be completely backwards compatible.

-## API Changes
+## API Additions

 ### 5 main recipe classes